 I follow up on your site regularly (to test its functionality and check on its SEO and backups).

+2. a premium support plan which covers maintenance too, but is more focused on basically being your "web guy" to help you add content to the site, make more design tweaks, and everything else I mentioned on the page.
 You'll also have unlimited support via email, I'm always here to answer any questions you might have about using/managing the site.

 What you get:

 - A remarkable photography website that works well for your audience and helps you reach your business goals.